Adi00601/Char-Dham-Explorer-Project/README.md

 To run the project, simply download all the necessary files and open the `Landingpage.html` file using **VSCode** or any other integrated development environment (IDE).
 This setup ensures that you can experience the full functionality of the site, from smooth animations to rich content.

-In conclusion, the Char Dham Yatra website serves as a valuable resource for anyone looking to explore these sacred destinations, offering insights that enhance their journey and deepen their understanding of the Char Dham pilgrimage.

 ** YOUTUBE VIDEO LINK - https://youtu.be/3R6GnoqbBZA **
 ---